 This page is harder tunes for more advanced players [GCSE students etc].
-So far the only Foxwood Songbook for advanced players is the Happy Trout, and this only came out last month.
+So far the only Foxwood Songbooks for advanced players are the Happy Trout and Songs for the British Isles.
 Here are some songs, some in the book, some not, both with their songsheet beside them for you to follow.
 Note that on the Foxwood Songsheets we had to make a choice about what to call the black notes.
 In the average practical music lesson putting up both names has only ever led to pointless confusion.
 [And I speak from experience].
 So F sharp/G flat is only ever F sharp, and B flat/A sharp is only ever B flat in the Songsheets.

 One of the easiest tunes in the Happy Trout, and one the hardest to make interesting, but I think that Chris, Elsie, Millie, Ella and me [Victoria] have achieved that.
 And this tricky with three soprano pans and one single second.
 Can you identify what different rhythms or effect the three of us playing chords are doing?

 Here are the Steel Thorpes, playing soprano [Kirsty], single guitar [Wanda] and bass [Mick].
 The very precise playing by low chords and bass gives it a lovely clockwork feel, allowing the melody to tell the story and yet stay within the confines of the ticking clock.
 My Grandfather's Clock is not yet in a Foxwood Songbook.

 Here here is James [saxophone] and Emily [keyboards] playing Greensleeves.
 It's a tricky trying to film yourself in the room where you ended up being locked-down in, and then having to block out the sun.
 Anyway this song has three beats to the bar.
 And there's an introduction on keyboard so you can tell when to join in.
 Greensleeves is in Foxwood Songbook The Happy Trout.